 George Eastman Museum – FREE

-Rochester Museum & Science Center – $3 or less per person
+Rochester Museum & Science Center – $1 per person

 The Adirondack Carousel now participates in Museums for All!
 Their Museums for All rate is $1 per ticket with a valid EBT card.

-This museum is geared for guests between birth and 5 grade.
+This museum is geared for guests between birth and 5 grade, and is a place that “inspires curiosity, sparks imagination and nurtures discovery.”
 Up to four people can receive admission for $1 each with an EBT card.